 Why we love it: As the former Sterling Hill zinc mine (the last operating mine in NJ), there’s a ton of history here.
 Walk through a 1,300-foot underground mine that includes naturally occurring glow-in-the-dark rainbow zinc, visible under UV lights.
 Then head out into the field to find six different kinds of rocks in a treasure hunt.

 Why we love it: The Wetlands Institute promotes conservation of coastal ecosystems through different activities.
 There is an aquarium, terrapin station, observation towers, a marsh walk and different monthly events, such as the Turtle Fest, Crabulous Crab Day and Fall Migration Festival!

 1 Railroad Plaza, Whippany

-Why we love it: Although it is only open on Sundays, this museum is a must-visit for any train lover, with historic trains on display and fun train excursions, like a pumpkin festival in October, Santa Claus specials all throughout November and December and an Easter Bunny ride in April.
+Why we love it: This museum is a must-visit for any train lover, with historic trains on display and fun train excursions, like a pumpkin festival in October, Santa Claus specials all throughout November and December and an Easter Bunny ride in April.

 If you like: surfing